christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 **Table of Contents**

-**Preface: The Problem of "White"**
+Preface: The Problem of "White"\

-**Part I: The World Before "White"**
+Part I: The World Before "White"\
-- Chapter 1: The Four Parents of "White"
+Chapter 1: The Four Parents of "White"\
-  - 1.1 Christianity: From Paul to the Enlightenment
+1.1 Christianity: From Paul to the Enlightenment\
-  - 1.2 The Planter State: Invented "White" for Labor Control (Virginia, 1691–1723)
+1.2 The Planter State: Invented "White" for Labor Control (Virginia, 1691–1723)\
-  - 1.3 The Plantation Act 1740 and Its Enforcement Deracinated the European Nations for Naturalisation Purposes
+1.3 The Plantation Act 1740 and Its Enforcement Deracinated the European Nations for Naturalisation Purposes\
-  - 1.4 Jewish Legal Strategy: Expanded "White" to Include Jews, Normalizing It as a Supra-Ethnic Category (1740–1790)
+1.4 Jewish Legal Strategy: Expanded "White" to Include Jews, Normalizing It as a Supra-Ethnic Category (1740–1790)\
-- Chapter 2: The Christian Template—How the Church Invented Universalism
+Chapter 2: The Christian Template—How the Church Invented Universalism\
-- Chapter 3: The Jewish Diasporic Strategy—Allies of Universalism
+Chapter 3: The Jewish Diasporic Strategy—Allies of Universalism\
-  - 3.1 The Pauline Template (1st Century CE) – Jurisdictional Shopping as Theology
+3.1 The Pauline Template (1st Century CE) – Jurisdictional Shopping as Theology\
-  - 3.2 The Constitutio Antoniniana (212 CE) – Universal Citizenship as Refuge
+3.2 The Constitutio Antoniniana (212 CE) – Universal Citizenship as Refuge\
-  - 3.3 The Sasanian Persian Exception – What Happens When Universalism Fails
+3.3 The Sasanian Persian Exception – What Happens When Universalism Fails\
-  - 3.4 The Carolingian Renaissance – Jewish Merchants as Universalist Infrastructure
+3.4 The Carolingian Renaissance – Jewish Merchants as Universalist Infrastructure\
-  - 3.5 The "Servi Camerae Regis" Doctrine – Serfs of the Royal Chamber
+3.5 The "Servi Camerae Regis" Doctrine – Serfs of the Royal Chamber\
-  - 3.6 Josel of Rosheim (1480–1554) – The Grand Strategist of Imperial Appeal
+3.6 Josel of Rosheim (1480–1554) – The Grand Strategist of Imperial Appeal\
-  - 3.7 The Islamic Dhimma System – Universal Empire, Tribal Tolerance
+3.7 The Islamic Dhimma System – Universal Empire, Tribal Tolerance\
-  - 3.8 The Merchant-Rabbinic Network – Universal Law as Jewish Invention
+3.8 The Merchant-Rabbinic Network – Universal Law as Jewish Invention\
-  - 3.9 The Mechanism – Why Deracination is Rational for Diasporic Minorities
+3.9 The Mechanism – Why Deracination is Rational for Diasporic Minorities\
-  - 3.10 How This Directly Antecedes "White"
+3.10 How This Directly Antecedes "White"\
-  - 3.11 The Unspoken Continuity – From Paul to Seixas
+3.11 The Unspoken Continuity – From Paul to Seixas\
-  - 3.12 The Speculative Leap – Did Jews Model "White" on Their Own Experience?
+3.12 The Speculative Leap – Did Jews Model "White" on Their Own Experience?\
-  - 3.13 Final Thesis
+3.13 Final Thesis\
-- Chapter 4: The European Tribes of Colonial America
+Chapter 4: The European Tribes of Colonial America\
-  - 4.1 The Christian/Heathen Binary
+4.1 The Christian/Heathen Binary\

-**Part II: The Invention of "White" (1691–1740)**
+Part 2: The Invention of "White" (1691–1740)\
-- Chapter 5: Virginia Invents the Color Line
+Chapter 5: Virginia Invents the Color Line\
-- Chapter 6: Why White Instead of European?
-The Jewish Anomaly
+Chapter 6: Why White Instead of European?
+The Jewish Anomaly\
-- Chapter 7: The Plantation Act of 1740
+Chapter 7: The Plantation Act of 1740\
-- Chapter 8: The Lopez-Elizer Litigation (1761–1762)
+Chapter 8: The Lopez-Elizer Litigation (1761–1762)\
-- Chapter 9: The Revolutionary Era — Jewish Political Entrepreneurship
+Chapter 9: The Revolutionary Era — Jewish Political Entrepreneurship\
-  - 9.1 Moses Michael Hays: Jewish Masonic Influence Over the Founding Generation
+9.1 Moses Michael Hays: Jewish Masonic Influence Over the Founding Generation\
-  - 9.2 Moses Seixas and the Washington Exchange (1790): Jewish Leaders Dictating the Terms of American Citizenship
+9.2 Moses Seixas and the Washington Exchange (1790): Jewish Leaders Dictating the Terms of American Citizenship\
-  - 9.3 Haym Salomon: Jewish Financing of the Founding
+9.3 Haym Salomon: Jewish Financing of the Founding\
-  - 9.4 The Masonic Connection – Universal Brotherhood as Ideological Template
+9.4 The Masonic Connection – Universal Brotherhood as Ideological Template\
-- Chapter 10: The 1790 Naturalization Act — Codification
+Chapter 10: The 1790 Naturalization Act — Codification\
-- Chapter 11: The Jewish Figures in Colonial Courts and Legislatures Who Advanced Absorption
+Chapter 11: The Jewish Figures in Colonial Courts and Legislatures Who Advanced Absorption\
-  - 11.1 The London Lobbyists Who Drafted the 1740 Act
+11.1 The London Lobbyists Who Drafted the 1740 Act\
-  - 11.2 Aaron Lopez and Isaac Elizer (Massachusetts, 1762)
+11.2 Aaron Lopez and Isaac Elizer (Massachusetts, 1762)\
-  - 11.3 Moses Michael Hays (Massachusetts, Post‑Revolution)
+11.3 Moses Michael Hays (Massachusetts, Post‑Revolution)\
-  - 11.4 Francis Salvador (South Carolina)
+10.4 Francis Salvador (South Carolina)\
-  - 11.5 David Franks (Pennsylvania)
+11.5 David Franks (Pennsylvania)\
-  - 11.6 The New York Naturalization Pattern
+11.6 The New York Naturalization Pattern\
-  - 11.7 Simon W. Rosendale (The Historiographer)
+11.7 Simon W. Rosendale (The Historiographer)\

-**Part III: The Secularizing of the Covenant (1790–1900)**
+Part III: The Secularizing of the Covenant (1790–1900)\
-- Chapter 12: The Gap Between Legal Status and Moral Identity – Why the German Did Not Speak for the English in 1750
+Chapter 12: The Gap Between Legal Status and Moral Identity – Why the German Did Not Speak for the English in 1750\
-- Chapter 13: The Puritan Seed (1630–1750) – The Elect as Moral Police
+Chapter 13: The Puritan Seed (1630–1750) – The Elect as Moral Police\
-- Chapter 14: The Abolitionist Crucible – National Sin and Corporate Guilt
+Chapter 14: The Abolitionist Crucible – National Sin and Corporate Guilt\
-- Chapter 15: The Benevolent Empire – Policing the White Tribe
+Chapter 15: The Benevolent Empire – Policing the White Tribe\
-- Chapter 16: The Social Gospel and the "White Race" as Moral Agent
+Chapter 16: The Social Gospel and the "White Race" as Moral Agent\

-**Part IV: The Secularized Elect – "White" as Performance (1900–1990)**
+Part IV: The Secularized Elect – "White" as Performance (1900–1990)\
-- Chapter 17: The Boasian Revolution – Race as Social Construct
+Chapter 17: The Boasian Revolution – Race as Social Construct\
-- Chapter 18: The Frankfurt School – Original Sin for the Modern Age
+Chapter 18: The Frankfurt School – Original Sin for the Modern Age\
-- Chapter 19: The Civil Rights Confessional – The Birth of the "Good White"
+Chapter 19: The Civil Rights Confessional – The Birth of the "Good White"\
-- Chapter 20: Whiteness Studies – The Academic Priesthood
+Chapter 20: Whiteness Studies – The Academic Priesthood\

-**Part V: The Modern Pulpit – "White" as Performance (1990–Present)**
+Part V: The Modern Pulpit – "White" as Performance (1990–Present)\
-- Chapter 21: The Internet as Cathedral
+Chapter 21: The Internet as Cathedral\
-- Chapter 22: The Priesthood Without a God
+Chapter 22: The Priesthood Without a God\
-- Chapter 23: The Universal Body of the Guilty
+Chapter 23: The Universal Body of the Guilty\

-**Conclusion: The Religion of Whiteness**
+Conclusion: The Religion of Whiteness\

-**Appendices**
+Appendices

-- Appendix A: Text of the Plantation Act 1740 (Jewish clause)
+Appendix A: Text of the Plantation Act 1740 (Jewish clause)\
-- Appendix B: Aaron Lopez's naturalization petition (1761)
+Appendix B: Aaron Lopez's naturalization petition (1761)\
-- Appendix C: Moses Seixas's letter to Washington (1790) and Washington's reply
+Appendix C: Moses Seixas's letter to Washington (1790) and Washington's reply\
-- Appendix D: Jonas Phillips's letter to the Constitutional Convention (1787)
+Appendix D: Jonas Phillips's letter to the Constitutional Convention (1787)\
-- Appendix E: Jacob Henry's speech (1809)
+Appendix E: Jacob Henry's speech (1809)\
-- Appendix F: Virginia Slave Code of 1705 (relevant sections)
+Appendix F: Virginia Slave Code of 1705 (relevant sections)

 ## Preface: The Problem of "White"